 Where: San Jose, California, UNITED STATES

 I bought my first car - Chevy Malibu 1998 LS (mileage: 41 K) .
-Comparing to all scary reviews from owners, my Chevy did really good, no major repairs during the 1st two years of ownership.
-I liked design and trim (leather, alloy wheels, premium audio)
+I probably overpaid but , despite scary reviews from other owners, my Chevy did really good, no major repairs during the 1st two years of ownership (I know it's a small step for Corolla, but for Chevy it was a giant leap :) ).